 1. It All Starts With the CV

-First of all, you need to create a memorable resume for financial service industry.
-Of course, this is a topic for a separate article, so we will focus only on key points that are important for the financial sector.
+First of all, you need to create a memorable resume for the financial service industry.
+Of course, this is a topic for a separate article, so that we will focus only on key points for the financial sector.

 - When describing your achievements, concentrate on quantitative indicators rather than on qualitative ones.
 You work with finances, so the real numbers are your best friends in any business.

 - Adjust your CV for every position you are applying for.
-There are neither universal vacancies, no universal resumes.
-Therefore, when you start a direct search for job sites, try to adapt your resume every time so that it fits as much as possible under the job description.
-Plus, add a cover letter to immediately attract the attention of a potential employer.
+There are neither universal vacancies nor universal resumes.
+Therefore, when you start a direct search for job sites, try to adapt your resume every time to fit as much as possible under the job description.
+Plus, add a cover letter to attract the attention of a potential employer immediately.

 - Make sure that your resume is constantly updated and is at the top of search results.
-Very often companies begin to select potentially suitable employees, even before the announcement of a new vacancy appears on their website or on job portals.
-Therefore, give them the opportunity to find you before they find any of your competitors.
-To do this, update your resume, add fresh data, make sure your contact information is up to date, and update the publication date so that your resume is in the first positions of the search.
+Companies often begin to select potentially suitable employees, even before the announcement of a new vacancy appears on their website or job portals.
+Therefore, allow them to find you before they find any of your competitors.
+To do this, update your resume, add fresh data, make sure your contact information is up to date, and update the publication date so that your resume is in the first position of the search.

 2. Move to Social Networks

 48% of HR managers use social networks to find new employees, especially if they need young professionals.
-Plus, this is an additional opportunity to learn more about you as a person, and immediately understand whether your inner values correspond to the values and missions of a financial company.
+Plus, this is an additional opportunity to learn more about you as a person and immediately understand whether your inner values correspond to a financial company’s values and missions.
 For this reason: